List of Recess episodes

 Recess is an American animated television series created by Paul Germain and Joe Ansolabehere (credited as "Paul and Joe") and produced by Walt Disney Television Animation.
 The series focuses on six elementary school students and their interaction with other classmates and teachers.
 Recess first aired on ABC from 1997, later premiering episodes on UPN from 1999 up through 2001 (for both networks), with reruns airing up until 2003 (for UPN) and 2004 (for ABC); reruns for the series also aired on Disney Channel, Toon Disney and Disney XD in the United States.

 The show premiered on September 13, 1997, on ABC as part of Disney's One Saturday Morning, with the first season spanning 13 episodes.
 The second season premiered on September 12, 1998, including the show's first double-length episode.
 Disney brought the show back for a third season of 26 episodes which began on September 11, 1999, with 8 premiering on ABC, and 18 premiering on UPN as part of Disney's One Too.
 Season four aired five episodes on UPN alongside the third season, with 5 more episodes premiering on ABC from September 9, 2000 through January 6, 2001; the final three episodes were aired on UPN starting from October 31, 2001, with the last segments airing on November 5, 2001.

+The episodes are listed in their packaging order by Disney, and not in their production or broadcast order.